ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 4. Delete the Pod.
 ```
-kubectl delete pod nginx
+kubectl delete pod hello-world
 ```

 # Create a Pod with a declarative command
 The previous two ways to create a Pod were imperative -- we explicitly told `kubectl` what to do.
 While the imperative commands are easy to understand and run, they are not ideal for a production environment.
 Let's look at declarative commands.

-1. A sample `nginx-apply.yaml` file is provided in this directory.
+1. A sample `hello-world-apply.yaml` file is provided in this directory.
 Use the Explorer again to open this file.
 Notice the following:
 - We are creating a Deployment (`kind: Deployment`).
 - There will be three replica Pods for this Deployment (`replicas: 3`).
-- The Pods should run the `nginx` image (`- image: nginx:latest`).
+- The Pods should run the `hello-world` image (`- image: us.icr.io/<my_namespace>/hello-world:1`).
 You can ignore the rest for now.
 We will get to a lot of those concepts in the next lab.

 2. Use the `kubectl apply` command to set this configuration as the desired state in Kubernetes.
 ```
-kubectl apply -f nginx-apply.yaml
+kubectl apply -f hello-world-apply.yaml
 ```

 3. Get the Deployments to ensure that one was created.